lixilinx/psgd_tf/README.md

     (Hessian) * (vector) = gradient of (gradient * vector)
 ### Further comments on the code files
 * preconditioned_stochastic_gradient_descent.py: provides routines for preconditioners and preconditioned gradients calculations.

+* hello_psgd.py: a 'hello world' demo for PSGD on Rosenbrock function minimization.

 * Demo_Dense_Precond.py: demenstrates the usage of a dense preconditioner; assumes a list of tensor parameters to be optimized.